Rhinemann/mage-hack/src/chapters/What_is_Mage.typ

 === Wealth Conditions
 The love of money is the root of all evil, but we live in a society where people must spend to survive.
-ST can freely offer characters an asset to represent wealth gained an adventure: #trait[Fat Wallet] #d6, #trait[Stolen Credit Card] #d8, #trait[Briefcase Full of Cash] #d10.
+ST can freely offer characters an asset to represent wealth gained an adventure: #trait[Fat Wallet #d6], #trait[Stolen Credit Card #d8], #trait[Briefcase Full of Cash #d10].
 Alternately, players may search a location and create an asset to represent something valuable they find.

 Shopping is as simple as creating an asset with a test.
 Wealth assets can be added to these rolls, and on a success might be renamed (#trait[Slimmed Down Wallet]), stepped down, or eliminated, depending on circumstance.